Spark warns of scam bill email

 The email uses Spark logos, but is not from the telecommunications company.

-"Our fraud team is investigating this and we advise customers to check My Spark or the My Spark App to see whether you have a balance due," the Spark spokesperson said.
+"Our security team is investigating and customers are advised to check My Spark or the My Spark App to see whether they have an outstanding balance due," the spokeswoman said.

-For more information about known scams and how to avoid them, go to https://s.spark.co.nz/scams.
+"We are sorry for the inconvenience and confusion that this may have caused.
+Spark plays an active role in limiting the number of scam communications out there, but it's not always possible to detect scam activity so we ask our customers to let us know when they have received a scam that differs to the ones listed on our scam alerts page.

+"In this instance, we have updated the scams section on our website to alert customers about this current scam and a proactive post will be going out via social media shortly."